5DIGIT/AAWAZ/README.md

 You can download the apk file and run the application from the apk  file uploaded in this section.

 # Note
-Please give a considerate time to app after giving location permission as it is slow to fetch the device location.
+Please give a considerate time to app after giving location permission as it is slow to fetch the device location for now.